Konvt/pgbar/docs/QuickStart.md

 See [Auxiliary type - `IterSpan`](#iterspan) for range of iterable types.

-In particular, if a type provides `begin()` and `end()` methods that return iterators, then the type can also be traversed in a simpler way; This includes the raw arrays.
+In particular, if a type satisfies the concept `std::ranges::sized_range`, then the type can also be traversed in a simpler way; This includes the raw arrays.

 ```cpp
 #include "pgbar/pgbar.hpp"